-“Grounded in Faith: Resources on Mental Health and Gun Violence” is a resource for congregational leaders, disability advocates and other concerned persons who wish to ensure that the ongoing debate around gun violence prevention neither stigmatizes people with mental illnesses nor deprives them of their rights and freedoms.
+- Grounded in Faith: Resources on Mental Health and Gun Violence.
+A compendium of resources to be used by congregational leaders, disability advocates and other concerned persons who wish to ensure that the ongoing debate on gun safety does not stigmatizing people with mental illness or deprive them of their rights and freedoms.